ChaissonLab/extend_ctyper_database/README.md

-This is for the one-time installation of the ctyper database on Azure Cyclecloud clusters.
+sThis is for the one-time installation of the ctyper database on Azure Cyclecloud clusters.

 ## 1. Preliminaries; cyclecloud setup.